 J-1 Academic Training

-J1 Student Academic Training - Application Form
+J-1 Student Academic Training - See: Information and Application Forms

 J-1 academic training is designed to allow J-1 students the opportunity to apply knowledge gained in the classroom to a practical work experience off campus.
 It is available before completion of your program of study as well as afterwards.
 As long as you stay within the stipulated time limits, it lets you work part-time while classes are in session and full-time during vacation periods.
 J-1 students in non-degree programs are eligible for Academic Training.